maettu/db-migration-simple/README.md

 `-- 31 # Version 31 has a comment`

 The other lines are SQL that get sent to your database.
+Separate SQL statements with semicolons.

 Don't use SQL comments after a semicolon.
+Only one SQL statement per line.
-In fact. the semicolon has to be the last non-whitespace character on a line.
+In fact, the semicolon has to be the last non-whitespace character on a line.

+(That is because we don't parse the SQL but just split at the semicolons and anchor the semicolon at the end of a line to avoid splitting inside SQL.
+Example: `SELECT ..
+FROM ..
+WHERE foo = ";"`.

+The splitting in turn is done before sending the statements to the DB because it looks like DBIish only supports one statement at a time.
+Might be wrong.)

 NOK: `CREATE ...; INSERT ...;`